4.9.1-

 Again, we have freely available satellite records used in an academic volume bearing no relation to Apollo or NASA confirming details in the Apollo photograph.

-Another comparison possible is of the Apollo still and 16mm images.
+Now that we have the full Earth in view, another comparison possible is of the Apollo still and 16mm images.
 The two are taken around 90 minutes apart, and if the viewpoint was from a stationary point above the Earth there would be no change in the landmass visible.
 If it was from a geosynchronous orbit, more of the south American continent would be visible as these go against the rotation of the planet.
 Instead (this is more obvious in the full size stills), we have more of Asia visible in the later still photograph, which indicates a movement both with and faster than the rotation of the Earth as it travels away from it – launches were in fact arranged that way to capitalise on the momentum this rotation gave the Saturn V.

 As far as the weather systems are concerned, they are clearly the same overall, but as with other examples in other sections, there are subtle differences accounted for by the time gap between them and not accounted for by the slight difference in perspective.
 The blue arrowed clouds are further east in the later picture, as is the green arrowed one, which has also merged with an onshore cloud mass.
 The red arrow points to clouds that have also joined another, more easterly, cloud mass later on.
 The yellow arrowed clouds have apparently moved little but the clouds either side of them have changed their relative positions.
 The magenta arrows pick out adjacent strips of cloud that have closed the gap between them.